Mostly nonuniformly sectional expanding systems: Definitions and auxiliary results

 \begin{theorem} Let $\SU\in\Mundo$ be an open subset.
 Suppose that for any $X$ in some residual subset $\SS$ of $\SU$, the critical set $\crit(X)$ is NUSH.
 Then, there exists a residual subset $\SA$ of $\SU$ such that every $X\in\SA$ is such that the non-wandering set $\Omega(X)$ is SH. \end{theorem}

-As motivation for our new definition of nonuniformly sectional hyperbolicity, in \cite{ArSal2023} the present authors, jointly with S. Sousa, shown that a under total probability assumption, NUSH subset $\Lambda$ is a (uniformly) sectional hyperbolic set.
+As motivation for our new definition of nonuniformly sectional hyperbolicity: the present authors, jointly with S. Sousa in~\cite[Theorem 1.8]{ArSal25}, show that a under total probability assumption, NUSH subset $\Lambda$ is a (uniformly) sectional hyperbolic set.

-Next, we state this result considering sNUSH property for any point in $\Lambda$, and we give the ideia of proof here for completeness.

-\begin{theorem} Given a $C^1$ vector field, a compact sNUSH invariant set $\Lambda \subset M$ is a SH set for $X$. \end{theorem}
+Next, we state this result considering the NUSH property for any point in $\Lambda$, and we give the ideia of proof here for completeness. \begin{theorem} Given a $C^1$ vector field, a compact invariant set $\Lambda \subset M$ such that every point satisfies the NUSH property, is a SH set for $X$. \end{theorem}

 \begin{proof} The splitting $T_\sigma M=E_\sigma\oplus F_\sigma$ at each equilibrium $\sigma\in\sing_\Lambda(X)$ is dominated by the NUSH assumption.
-From the proof of the first statement of~\cite[Theorem 1.10]{ArSal2023}, we have that $E=E^s$ in uniformly contracted, and $F=E^{cu}$ is sectionally expanding.
+From the proof of the first statement of~\cite[Theorem 1.8]{ArSal25}, we have that $E=E^s$ in uniformly contracted, and $F=E^{cu}$ is sectionally expanding.

 From the previous properties, the result~\cite[Theorem A]{ArArbSal} ensures that $T_\Lambda=E\oplus F$ is also a dominated splitting, completing all the properties of a sectional hyperbolic set. \end{proof}